danielballan/website-beta/projects.md

 ## Notable External Projects

-These projects are kept in the Bluesky GitHub organization or covered by Bluesky Governance, but they may still have some multi-facility adoption and may be interesting to Bluesky users.
+These projects are not kept in the Bluesky GitHub organization or covered by Bluesky Governance, but they may still have some multi-facility adoption and may be interesting to Bluesky users.